stephhazlitt/bridge-to-the-tidyverse/README.md

 ```

- Here are a just few links and resources on readxl, the tidyverse and why take the bridge:
+ Here are a just few links and resources on readxl, the tidyverse and why take the bridge to R:

 - [readxl documentation & vignettes](https://github.com/tidyverse/readxl)
 - [tidyverse website](https://www.tidyverse.org/)